rkuma183/wilsonmar.github.io/_posts/2016-05-16-508-accessibility.md

 8. Anytime the link your using redirects, it slows down the application, update the link to the correct location periodically.
 9. <a target="_blank" href="http://ready.mobi/"
       alt="Tool on web that evaluates website for mobile users">Accessible Techniques for HTML Tables </a>

+## Create ADA-Compliant Captions #

+This section is adapted from Camtasia 2 for Mac tutorials presenting tips to create ADA-compliant captions.

+The Americans with Disabilities Act (ADA) is a federal antidiscrimination statute designed to ensure equal access to opportunities and benefits for qualified individuals with disabilities.
+In many state, government, and education institutions, videos must include ADA compliant captions.

+Generally, captions should:

+* Be accessible and readily available to those who need or want them.
+* Be synchronized with the audio spoken words
+   (appear at approximately the same time as the audio).
+* Appear onscreen long enough to be read
+   (Stay on the screen a few seconds, and are then replaced by another caption.)

+* Be in an easy-to-read format: not cover up graphics and other essential visual elements of the picture.
+* Use a non-serif font similar to Helvetica medium.
+* Have good resolution.

+* Have correct spelling throughout the production.

+Words in ADA compliant captions should:

+* Use upper and lowercase letters.
+* Be verbatim when time allows or as close as possible in other situations.

+* Describe use of slang and accent is preserved.
+* Describe music or other sound inside square brackets such as [music] or [laughter].
+* Identify the speaker when more than one person is onscreen or when the speaker is not visible.
+* Use italics when a new word is being defined or a word is heavily emphasized in speech.
+* Use punctuation to clarify meaning.

+* Reflect all words spoken, regardless of language or dialect.
+* Fit the 32-character-per-line requirement
+* Be preferrably one line of text that appear onscreen all at once,
+* Be no longer than three lines.
+<br /><br />

+To check for compliancy, select the Captions options dropdown > Show non-compliant duration.
+This option highlights any captions in red whose duration is not between three and seven seconds.